benjamin-robertson/update_trusted_facts/README.md

 Targets can be specified as a comma separated list to run the plan on multiple host at a time.

 **Optional parameters**
 - preserve_existing_facts (Boolean - whether to keep existing facts.
-Running the plan with this option set to true and no facts set will clear all trusted facts)
+If set to false all existing facts will be wiped and replace with those set in the plan)
 - ignore_infra_status_error (Boolean - Ignore errors from *puppet infrastructure status* command.
 May allow the plan to operate if some Puppet infrastructure components are failing)
 - noop (Boolean - Run the plan in noop. csr_attributes.yaml will still generated however certificates will not be resigned.)

 **Trusted facts supported**
 The following trusted facts are supported by the plan.
 All are optional parameters, set as required.
-All accept String as input
+All accept String as input.
 - pp_role
 - pp_uuid
 - pp_environment